Tratos/LANOrigin/README.md

 ## Security
 Add SSL Security Communications to the Server Side
 ```
-At the Moment at Client Side are deactivated for Development Process with this function:
+At the Moment at Client Side are deactivated, for Development Process with this function:

         public static bool ValidateServerCertificate(object sender, X509Certificate certificate, X509Chain chain, SslPolicyErrors sslPolicyErrors)
         {